Amsterdam International Community School

 The Amsterdam International Community School or AICS, is a school in the South and South East of Amsterdam established in 2003 which accepts children from 4 to 18 years old.
 It is a part of the Esprit Scholengroep.
-AICS is made up of 3 different campuses (South, Satellite and South East).
+AICS is made up of 2 different campuses (South and South East, known as Sandcastle).
 The AICS has more than 2000 students from various cultures and nationalities to reach their goal of diversity.

-AICS is an English language Dutch public international school and offers both Primary education and Secondary education with the possibility of the IB diploma and the IB Career-related Programme diploma to be achieved.
+AICS is an English-language Dutch public international school and offers both Primary education and Secondary education with the possibility of the IB diploma and the IB Career-related Programme diploma to be achieved.